Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Improvements

-For comprehensive agent evaluation, Liu et al. (2023) \cite{liu_agentbench_2023} introduced AgentBench, a rigorous benchmark designed to assess LLMs on agentic tasks—contexts requiring LLMs to make decisions and execute actions within interactive environments to accomplish specific goals.
+For comprehensive agent evaluation, \citet{liu_agentbench_2023} introduce AgentBench, a rigorous benchmark designed to assess LLMs on agentic tasks---contexts requiring LLMs to make decisions and execute actions within interactive environments to accomplish specific goals.
 AgentBench features eight diverse simulated environments, spanning embodied navigation, interactive games, tool utilization, reasoning puzzles, and web interaction, enabling systematic evaluation of LLMs' reasoning, planning, and decision-making capabilities across extended interaction sequences.
-The authors conducted an extensive evaluation of 27 LLMs, including both open-source and proprietary API-based models, revealing substantial performance differentials.
-Their findings demonstrate that leading proprietary models such as GPT-4 and Claude exhibit remarkable proficiency in functioning as coherent agents in complex, long-horizon tasks, often successfully completing scenarios that confound other models.
-Nevertheless, even these advanced systems demonstrate considerable limitations, with a significant performance gap persisting between them and the most capable open-source alternatives.
+The authors evaluate 27 LLMs, spanning open-source and proprietary API-based models, and find large performance differences.
+Leading proprietary systems such as GPT-4 and Claude are notably effective as coherent agents on complex, long-horizon tasks, often completing scenarios that defeat other models.
+However, even these models have clear limitations, and a substantial gap remains between them and the strongest open-source alternatives.

 Collectively, these single-agent works underscore a paradigm shift toward proactive, iterative interaction of LLMs with external tools, environments, and internal memory states, enabling significantly enhanced reasoning, decision-making, and self-improvement capabilities across diverse multi-turn interaction settings.